gogins/csound-extended/nudruz/README.md

 Common Lisp to run the Lisp code.
 With this facility, it is possible to combine the use of Common Music, nudruz, and CsoundAC algorithms and code to compose music.

+See https://github.com/gogins/csound-extended/commits/develop for the commit log.

+# Installation

 In order to load `nudruz.asd` you must first install a number of its dependencies, listed in `nudruz.asd`.
 Some of these can be installed as Linux